Snagging List

 Interior Fixtures & Fittings

 Just like the exterior of your home, you should feel that the inside looks pleasing to you.
 Make sure that every wall and ceiling has been completely painted and has a smooth even finish.
 Look out for any cracks in the wall or any areas where paint may have ended up somewhere it shouldn’t be.
 Check the carpets and floorboards are all laid properly and there are no gaps between the flooring and the wall.
 You should also have a keen eye on skirting boards, as these can sometimes be loose or poorly fitted.
-With homes under NHBC warrantee, cosmetics should be checked in line with tolerances set out in chapter 9.1 of the standards handbook.
+With homes under NHBC warranty, cosmetics should be checked in line with tolerances set out in chapter 9.1 of the standards handbook.

 Insulation and heating